StevenBlack/vocab/million-dollar-words.md

 ### decry
 To put down someone or something; to speak or write about a situation in a way that reveals regret, outrage or anger.
 One decries pollution of the environment or a political injustice.

-### de facto
-Actually existing; a matter of fact.
-If the president of the company is on his yacht, the vice president becomes the de facto leader of the company.
-On the other hand, if the president of the company is on the vice-president's yacht, he becomes the de facto captain.
-Say DEH FACT-OH.

 ### defenestration